Owls-Head-Solutions/WP_Foundation/readme.txt

 puphpet/files folder.
 The file name must be "backup_latest.sql".
 If the file is there then the first time a new developer starts the project it will automatically push the backup_latest.sql into the virtual machine's local database.

+NOTE II:
+Don't forget to do an "ADD" prior to committing to GIT for the first time as new files are generated and moved during the setup phases.

 ********************************
 Debugging
 ********************************